lankydan/lankydanblog-jamstack/content/blog/2022/graphql/graphql-java-library-with-spring/index.md

 }
 ```

-So when I say `DataFetcher` I'm really talking about implementations of the `DataFetcher` interface.
+So when I say `DataFetcher`, I'm really talking about implementations of the `DataFetcher` interface.

-Lets look at an example `DataFetcher` that will respond to the `people` query:
+Let's look at an example `DataFetcher` that will respond to the `people` query:

 ```graphql
 type Query {